My Early Computer Days (pre DOS)

 There were many accessories available for S-100 bus systems.
 I built and interfaced an EPROM programmer, so now I could easily modify any of my drivers and boot programs.
 Standard serial and parallel port boards were available along with many specialized accessories.

 The CP/M User Group was now well established and offered free distribution of literally hundreds of programs written by users and freely shared.
-I joined the San Diego Computer Society (SDCS) shortly after getting my Sphere (and shortly after the society was formed).
-I later became a life member.
-For several years I was the chairman of the CP/M users group and did all the copying and distribution for our many members.
+For several years I was the chairman of the CP/M users group for the SDCS and did all the copying and distribution for our many members.
 The SDCS was very instrumental in advancing my computer education.
 I attended many special interest group meetings.
 My favorite group was called the Inovators.
 This focused on new equipment and technical issues in general.
 At one meeting we were shown a single board computer.
 This was unheard of.
 We were used to having separate CPU, input-output, and multiple memory cards.
 The presenter showed us 8 chips on this board and announced that that was a full 64 KB of RAM.
 We were all amazed!

 One of my best sources for hardware, software, and accessories was the swap meet before every San Diego Computer Society meeting.
 I bought and sold many items there.

 About this time a local company, Xcomp, gave a demonstration of their brand new CP/M based hard drive system at an SDCS meeting.
 We were very impressed!
-For only $2500 they offered a huge 10 MB drive (That would hold the contents of over 40 8 inch floppies!) and an S-100 controller consisting of two boards, along with all the required software and cables.
+For only $2500 they offered a huge 10 MB drive (That would hold the contents of over forty 8 inch floppies!) and an S-100 controller consisting of two boards, along with all the required software and cables.
 At the end of the meeting, they made us an offer that was hard to refuse.
 If we got 10 members to agree to buy systems, we could have them for $1500 each!
 Several of my friends and I each bought a system.
 It was wonderful.

 CP/M did not have a system of directories and sub-directories (folders and sub-folders), but they did allow a drive to be divided into 16 different user areas.
 I used these users as a way to help organize my software.